Homes for Ukraine: NI 'fully looped into' scheme says Michael Gove

 Speaking in the House of Commons, Mr Gove acknowledged the complications at Stormont.

-"We know the political situation in Northern Ireland, but we did have the opportunity to talk to Jayne Brady of the Northern Ireland Civil Service in order to make sure that Northern Ireland was fully looped into this approach, and both the secretary of state and the minister of state in the Northern Ireland Office are committed to doing everything to help," he told MPs.
+"We know the political situation in Northern Ireland, but we did have the opportunity to talk to Jayne Brady [the head] of the Northern Ireland Civil Service in order to make sure that Northern Ireland was fully looped into this approach, and both the secretary of state and the minister of state in the Northern Ireland Office are committed to doing everything to help," he told MPs.

-The DUP Gavin Robinson and the Alliance Party MP Stephen Farry both raised questions about how the scheme would operate in Northern Ireland.
+DUP MP Gavin Robinson and Alliance Party MP Stephen Farry both raised questions about how the scheme would operate in Northern Ireland.

-It is not clear exactly how extra funding required for school places and health services will be managed in the absence of an executive.
+It is not clear exactly how extra funding required for school places and health services would be managed in the absence of an executive.

 An online portal for people to register their interest in providing accommodation for families fleeing the war in Ukraine has opened on the UK government website.